MOBILE¶

 Time Widget¶

 Guance App supports setting time ranges for Home incidents, observability queries, and dashboard displays via the Time Widget.
-You can choose preset times such as Last 1 minute, 5 minutes, 15 minutes, 1 hour, 1 day, 7 days, etc., or select start and end times for precise queries.
+You can choose preset times like last 1 minute, 5 minutes, 15 minutes, 1 hour, 1 day, 7 days, etc., or select start and end times for precise queries.

 Search and Filter¶

 In incident, log, trace, event, RUM, and dashboard lists, you can use search and filter to quickly locate target data.
 Some pages support key:value field conditions, field suggestions, and value suggestions.
-For more details on field filtering, refer to the documentation Search Instructions.
+For more field filtering details, refer to the documentation Search Instructions.

 Share¶

-Guance App supports sharing console links from incident details, dashboards, observability data details, and enlarged chart pages.
-After clicking the "Share" button on the page, you can send the link to other collaboration members.
+Guance App supports sharing console links from incident details, dashboards, observability data details, and chart zoom pages.
+Click the "Share" button on the page to send the link to other collaboration members.

 Note: When viewing shared link content, the recipient also needs to have access permissions to the workspace where the shared content resides.